plantuml/plantuml-eclipse/plantuml4eclipse/releng/net.sourceforge.plantuml.parent/README.md

   in order to add the PlantUML library version(s) that were automatically published in the meanwhile.
 - re-calculate / update all features' dependencies (seems to be obsolete now, see https://github.com/eclipse-pde/eclipse.pde/issues/26)
 - build and test and build and test...
-- run `mvn clean install` on project `plantuml4eclipse/releng/net.sourceforge.plantuml.parent` or just run the launch configuration *Build PlantUML4Eclipse with Maven*
+- run `mvn clean package` on project `plantuml4eclipse/releng/net.sourceforge.plantuml.parent` or just run the launch configuration *Build PlantUML4Eclipse with Maven*
   (that builds and runs all non-UI tests)
 - run the plug-ins tests, too (see `net.sourceforge.plantuml.*.tests` and `no.hal.osgi.emf.tests` projects)
 - git add, commit and push